falke-ai-circuit/LOGReport/docs/token_processing.md

   - Protocol
   - Batch ID

-## FBC Token Detection
+## Token Detection

 ### Overview

-The NodeManager.scan_log_files method is responsible for detecting and mapping log files to FBC tokens.
-Recent improvements have been made to correctly identify all FBC tokens in node-specific directories.
+The NodeManager.scan_log_files method is responsible for detecting and mapping log files to tokens.
+Recent improvements have been made to correctly identify all token types (FBC, RPC, LOG, LIS) in node-specific directories with a unified approach.
+The implementation ensures that all token types are processed uniformly.

 ### Key Improvements

-#### 1. Token Classification Logic
+#### 1. Uniform Token Classification Logic
-- For .log files, the method now checks the filename content to determine the token type
+- For all file types (.log, .fbc, .rpc, .lis), the method now checks the filename content to determine the token type
-- Files with pattern `XXX_FBC.log`, `XXX_RPC.log`, etc. are correctly classified based on the suffix
+- Files are classified based on their filename patterns (e.g., `XXX_FBC.log`, `XXX_RPC.log`, `XXX.fbc`, `XXX.rpc`)
-- This prevents misclassification of FBC files as LOG type
+- This ensures consistent handling of all token types regardless of file extension
+- All token types (FBC, RPC, LOG, LIS) are processed using the same logic

 #### 2. Node Name Extraction
 - For node-specific files in node directories, the directory name is used as the node name